TICCLAT/ticclat/README.rst

 Changes to the Database Schema
 ------------------------------

+**Important note**: Alembic stripts were removed.
+Use most recent database dumps to get the newest version of the database.

 To apply changes to the database schema, we use [alembic](https://alembic.sqlalchemy.org/en/latest/index.html).

 Alembic is configured to read the information needed to connect to the database database from environment variables:

 * `DB_NAME`